 The Navy allows it's active duty sailors to choose between the 1.5-mile run or 500yd or 450m swim in the Navy Physical Readiness Test.
-However, if you are attending boot camp or the Naval Academy or any Navy ROTC program, you must run as the swim is not an option until you are graduated from your basic training or officer training programs.
+However, if you are attending boot camp or the Naval Academy or any Navy ROTC program, you must run as the swim is not an option until you have graduated from your basic training or officer training program.
 The Navy Physical Fitness Test consists of 2-minute push-ups, 2-minute sit-ups, and 1.5-mile run or 500yd/450m swim.

-The Coast Guard Fitness Assessment requires the member to be tested in the following events: 1 minute of push-ups, 1-minute of curl-ups or sit-ups, 1.5-mile run.
+The Coast Guard Fitness Assessment requires the member to be tested in the following events: 1 minute of push-ups, 1-minute of curl-ups or sit-ups, and a 1.5-mile run.
 The one minute test is one of the differences, but the option to do curl-ups (crunches) versus sit-ups (with hands cupped behind the ears) is the other difference in exercises being tested in the Coast Guard.